Kowts/cs50p_final_project/README.md

 python project.py
 ```

-This will launch the Task Manager application.
+This will launch the ProTaskVista application.
 You can log in using the default credentials or create a new account.

 ### First Time Setup